Saturday, September 28, 2024

 Metro Vancouver residents shocked by e-scooter rider in George Massey Tunnel

-There should have been a bus & bike bridge built next to it decades ago, but that would go against the BC bottleneck mentality.
+At least there should have been a bus, train & bike bridge built next to it decades ago, but that would go against the BC bottleneck mentality.

 Saturday, September 14, 2024